 - Contractors offer a strong client focus, management and reporting structure.

 - Contractors will provide a cleaning service manual at each site.
-Site manuals contain attendance book, communications book, safety data sheets for all chemicals used at the site, inspection results etc.
+Site manuals contain attendance book, communications book, safely data sheets for all chemicals used at the site, inspection results etc.

-- PNSW cleaning QA inspectors will undertake random and complaint inspections of sites to ensure the contractor is fulfilling their obligations under the contract, including compliance with their statutory obligations.
+- PWA cleaning QA inspectors will undertake random and complaint inspections of sites to ensure the contractor is fulfilling their obligations under the contract, including compliance with their statutory obligations.